 All hazardous products must be kept out of the classroom.

-The Premises Officer will store these products in the Premises Office - please ask for them when required and then return them.
+The Premises Team will store these products in a secure COSHH cupboard - please ask for them when required and then return them.

 Notice of Health & Safety Hazard in Torridon Primary School